 Labrot and Graham's Woodford Reserve

 Does the name look familiar?
 Yes, Leopold Labrot (Labrot & Graham) is Larry’s great-great grandfather.
-Leopold Labrot grew up in the French wine country, and was a wine merchant when he came to the United States in 1878.
-Is it a coincidence that we now work and photograph weddings in California’s famous wine country, Napa and Sonoma?
+Leopold Labrot grew up in the French wine country and was a wine merchant when he came to the United States in 1878.
+Is it a coincidence that we now work and photograph weddings in California’s famous wine country, Napa, and Sonoma?

 The Labrot and Graham distillery holds the distinction of being one of the oldest and smallest working distilleries in Kentucky.
 Established near Glenn's Creek by Elijah Pepper around 1812, the present day Woodford Reserve Distillery is built on history.
 This historic distillery is nestled amid the rolling hills of bluegrass and thoroughbred farms, formerly known as the Old Oscar Pepper Distillery and later the Labrot & Graham Distillery, is located between the towns of Versailles and Frankfort in north-central Kentucky.
 In 1995 it was listed on the National Register of Historic Places, and in 2000 received National Historic Landmark distinction.
-Contract arrangements with Churchill Downs has declared Woodford Reserve "official bourbon of the Kentucky Derby" and is used in a pricey $1,000 mint julep cocktail that is sold on Derby Day.
+Contract arrangements with Churchill Downs have declared Woodford Reserve "official bourbon of the Kentucky Derby" and is used in a pricey $1,000 mint julep cocktail that is sold on Derby Day.

 Today the distillery is counted as the oldest of the nine bourbon distilleries currently in operation in Kentucky, even though the site lay idle for several periods during the past 237 years of its history.
 Founded by Elijah Pepper in 1780 and run by the Pepper family for almost 100 years, the distillery found a successor in Leopold Labrot, who with Graham brought the facility and the brand successfully into the 20th Century and eventually to Brown-Foreman.